PeritotZena/hellonbdev/README.md

-# NBDEV SUPAAAAH TEST
+# Finance
-> Once upon a time in the west.
+> Analysing portfolio's with python & WB data

 This file will become your README and also the index of your documentation.

+First you need to clone the repository.
+Use git clone.

 ## Install